gitbufenshuo/socket/README.md

-# socket is a seed for socket programming with Golang .Uhmm, more that.
+# socket is a seed for socket programming with Golang .Uhmm, and more on that.

 ### go get github.com/gitbufenshuo/socket
 ### Then find the binary executable file in you $gobin